FREQUENTLY ASKED QUESTIONS ABOUT COVID-19 AND THE WORKPLACE—GUIDANCE FOR EMPLOYERS

-Yes, if the employee meets certain requirements.
+In addition to the new leave established under SB 95, additional sick leave may be available under California’s already-existing paid sick leave law if the employee meets certain requirements.
 Under California law, employees who (1) work for the same employer for at least 30 days within a year, and (2) satisfy a 90-day employment period before taking any sick leave are entitled to take at least 3 days of paid sick leave.
 Several California cities (including Los Angeles, Santa Monica, Berkeley, Emeryville, Oakland, San Diego, and San Francisco) provide for more expansive sick leave.
 Note that an employee does not need to actually be diagnosed with coronavirus to take paid sick days – for example, an employee can use sick days for preventative care that may include self-quarantine after possible exposure.
 More information about paid sick leave under California state law can be found here: https://www.dir.ca.gov/dlse/paid_sick_leave.htm.

 An employee who is unable to work due to being sick with, or having been exposed to, COVID-19 may be eligible for disability insurance from the State of California.
 Disability insurance provides short-term benefits to eligible workers who have full or partial loss of wages due to non-work-related illness.
 Governor Newsom’s March 12, 2020 Executive Order has waived the usual one-week unpaid waiting period, so eligible workers can collect disability insurance benefits for the first week that they are out of work.
-More information about filing disability insurance claims can be found here: https://edd.ca.gov/Disability/How_to_File_a_DI_Claim_in_SDI_Online.htm.
+More information about filing disability insurance claims can be found here: https://edd.ca.gov/about_edd/coronavirus-2019/faqs/disability-paid-family-leave.htm.

 What can an employee do if he or she needs to take care of a sick family member?

 Aside from paid leave, the California Family Rights Act (CFRA) and the federal Family and Medical Leave Act (FMLA) both entitle eligible employees to take up to 12 weeks of unpaid leave during a 12-month period to care for ill family members.
 The FMLA restricts the definition of “family member” to an employee’s spouse, child, or parents, while the CFRA also includes domestic partners and parents-in law.

 What if an employee needs to care for a child due to school closures?

-CaliforniaIf an employee needs to take time off to care for a child because the child’s school has closed, the employee may be eligible for unemployment benefits.
+CaliforniaIf an employee needs to take time off to care for a child because the child’s school has closed, the employee may use COVID-19 supplemental paid sick leave provided under SB 95.
+If the employee has already used all of his or her COVID-19 supplemental paid sick leave, or if the employee does not work for an employer covered by SB 95, he or she may be eligible for unemployment benefits.
 To be eligible, the employee must not have any other child care options available and be unable to continue working his or her normal hours remotely.
 More information about filing for unemployment benefits can be found here: https://edd.ca.gov/Unemployment/Filing_a_Claim.htm.

 Do employees have the right to work remotely?

-In addition, please note there are specific situations, such as when an employee is immunocompromised, where it would be prudent for the employee and employer to discuss working remotely or other options, as a reasonable accommodation under federal or state disability laws.
+In addition, please note there are specific situations, such as when an employee is immunocompromised, where it would be prudent for the employee and employer to discuss working remotely or other options, as a reasonable accommodation under federal or state disability and anti-discrimination laws.